harini-jt/ebsd/README.md

 This software is developed for Scientific Purpose.

-EBSD package developed with utility functions for each process.
+EBSD package developed with utility functions for each process of ebsd such as grain segmentation and generating kernel average misorientaion, dislocation density, grain reference reference orientation deviation, inverse pole figure, pole figure maps.